shiyanboxer/Web-Scraper-Deal-Sourcing/README.md

-# Web Scraper Deal Sourcing
+# Web Scraper for Deal Sourcing
-Source businesses' contact information for [Studio 50-50](https://studio50-50.com/) deal sourcing.
-Contacts are stored in an Excel sheet.
-Build using Python with Selenium, BeautifulSoup, pandas libraries, Google Chrome browser, and Ubuntu Operating System.
+I built a web scraper to source businesses' contact information for [Studio 50-50](https://studio50-50.com/) marketing outreach.
+Contacts are scraped from the web and stored in an Excel sheet.
+This program was built using Python with Selenium, BeautifulSoup pandas libraries, and Chrome Dev Tools.

+## How It Works
 When you run the code for web scraping, a request is sent to the URL that you have mentioned.
 As a response to the request, the server sends the data and allows you to read the HTML or XML page.
 The code then, parses the HTML or XML page, finds the data and extracts it.

 To extract data using web scraping with python, you need to follow these basic steps: